Average Weather in Cusco Peru

 For the purposes of this report, the geographical coordinates of Cusco are -13.523 deg latitude, -71.967 deg longitude, and 11,647 ft elevation.

-The topography within 2 miles of Cusco contains very significant variations in elevation, with a maximum elevation change of 1,614 feet, and an average elevation above sea level of 11,382 feet.
-Within 10 miles contains extreme variations in elevation (5,217 feet).
+The topography within 2 miles of Cusco contains very significant variations in elevation, with a maximum elevation change of 1,614 feet and an average elevation above sea level of 11,382 feet.
+Within 10 miles contains very significant variations in elevation (5,217 feet).
 Within 50 miles also contains extreme variations in elevation (18,212 feet).

 The area within 2 miles of Cusco is covered by artificial surfaces (41%), shrubs (27%), and trees (12%), within 10 miles by grassland (43%) and shrubs (38%), and within 50 miles by grassland (43%) and shrubs (31%).

 This report illustrates the typical weather in Cusco, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There is only a single weather station, Alejandro Velasco Astete International Airport, in our network suitable to be used as a proxy for the historical temperature and dew point records of Cusco.

 At a distance of 3 kilometers from Cusco, closer than our threshold of 150 kilometers, this station is deemed sufficiently nearby to be relied upon as our primary source for temperature and dew point records.